Optimal Battery Bidding under Decision-Dependent State-of-Charge Uncertainties: Results

 \subsection{Levels of Robustness and FCR Compliance}

 The uncertainty-aware constraint tightening demonstrates a favorable trade-off between revenues and \ac{FCR} compliance.
 To illustrate that this is a merit of the uncertainty-aware formulation, we repeat the analysis of the previous section for various tunings of the different approaches.
 More precisely, we simulate the hourly participation of the fixed-margin strategy with varying tightening parameters $m\in [0,0.18]$ in equidistant steps of 0.03.
 Similarly, we simulate the adaptive-margin and uncertainty-aware approaches for parameter values $\bar{w} \in [8e^{-5}, 18e^{-4}]$ in equidistant steps of $2e^{-5}$.
+These choices correspond to a total growth of approximately 4\% to 9\% in the absolute SOC margin over a 3-week horizon.

 The resulting trade-offs between total revenue and FCR compliance and cumulative FCR shortfall energy are shown in Fig.~\ref{fig:paretoboth}.
 The fixed-margin and adaptive-margin optimizers perform approximately the same in terms of number of compliant hours, while the adaptive-margin manages to reduce the amount of FCR shortfall energy, i.e., the magnitude of constraint violation.
 However, it is obvious that they both perform worse than the uncertainty-aware optimizer over the whole region of high FCR compliance.
 At a constant 3\% tightening, for instance, the fixed-margin approach does not reliably capture the \ac{SOC} uncertainty and is compliant in only about half of the hours.
 In contrast, at a similar revenue, the uncertainty-aware formulation shows compliance in more than 98\% of hours.
 This clearly showcases the significance of incorporating the decision-dependent nature of the \ac{SOC} uncertainty into the operational strategy.